lukecarroll15/CSCI3100-Project/docs/TEAM.md

 - Contributions will be updated as work progresses.
 - Use this file as the single source of truth for team membership and contribution summary.
-- "Team" in the product (invite-only workspace) is a separate concept from the course group listed above.
+- "Team" in the product (invite-only workspace) is separate from the course group listed above.
 - Team owner/admin roles are documented in `docs/USER_MANUAL.md`.